deliveryhero/go-ranger/README.md

 # GO Ranger

-A toolkit for build standardize go apps
+A Golang toolkit/set of libs to build standardized apps

 ## How it works